Diary of H.M. the Shah of Persia During His Tour Through Europe in A.D. 1873: Bibliographic information and context

-The author
+Naser al-Din Shah

 Naser al-Din Shah is the first Persian monarch who ever formally visited Europe.
 None of his predecessors had ever traveled there prior to his journey.
 Before undertaking his European tour, Naser al-Din Shah had already traveled a lot.
 He loved travelling and he was eager to learn about new landscapes, monuments, and people.
 This love of travel might be explained by his education; the Shah had learned French and English.
 Besides, he has been widely introduced to history and geography, and throughout his life, a great portion of his pastime activities has been filled by his strong interest in those fields.
 By 1887, the Shah had undertaken twenty-four official trips.
 Before going to Europe, he had already visited his own dominions extensively.

 In 1850, 1851, and 1867, he went to the city of Qum.
-On April 1867, the Shah visited the province of Khorasan and in January 1870, he visited the province of Gilan.
+In April 1867, the Shah visited the province of Khorasan and in January 1870, he visited the province of Gilan.
 After his long travel to Europe in 1873, he did not stop travelling; he went to the province of Mazandarin in 1875, and to the central provinces of Persia in 1882.
 The Shah also traveled within the region around Persia.
 In 1870, he went to Ottoman provinces and to Najaf and to Karbala in Iraq.
 However, never had he ever put a foot in Europe before 1873.
 His 1873’s travel through Europe has been followed by two other European tours in 1878 and in 1889, and by two other diaries.

 His tour started on the 19th of April 1873 in Tehran and came to an end on the 7th of September 1873.
 The Shah had been greatly encouraged for many years by Mirza Hussein Khan, his prime minister, for undertaking this European travel.
 He went there escorted by nearly his entire government, and notably by his favorite wife Anis ud-Dwala during a short part of the journey.
 While away, the Shah assigned Kamran Mirza, one of his favorite sons, as head of the state, and he bestowed the full powers to his uncle Farhad Mirza.